 The University Libraries are comprised of five libraries and two archives spread across three Chicagoland campuses, plus the Rome Center.
-Since August 9, 2021, all library spaces are open!
-Cudahy Library and the Information Commons on the Lake Shore Campus and Lewis Library on the Water Tower Campus are available for individual and small group study, as well as on-site services.
-Book stacks are open!
-Physical books may be chosen from the shelves or requested and picked up at a service desk.
+These libraries are Cudahy Library and the Information Commons on the Lake Shore Campus, Lewis Library and the Law Library on the Water Tower Campus, and the Health Sciences Library at the Maywood Campus.

-Library Spaces - Cudahy Library and the Information Commons at the Lake Shore Campus and the Lewis Library at the Water Tower Campus are open!
+Library Spaces - Cudahy Library and the Information Commons at the Lake Shore Campus and the Lewis Library at the Water Tower Campus are open and available to any of you.
+Lewis Library is the main library for education resources.
 The entrance to Lewis Library is on the 6th floor of Corboy Law Center.

 Some of you may not be in Chicago or on campus and may be concerned about how you will accomplish your research.
 Most of our library resources and services are available online.